swiftlang/swiftly/Documentation/SwiftlyDocs.docc/install-toolchains.md

 $ swiftly install latest
 ```

+> Note: After you install a toolchain there may be certain system dependencies that are needed.
+Swiftly will provide instructions.

 If this is the only toolchain that is installed then swiftly will automatically "use" it so that when you run swift (or any other toolchain command) it will be this version.

 ```